fenago/Grokking-Deep-Learning/Lab_4.md

 Stacking neural networks: A review briefly mentioned stacked neural networks.
 Let’s review.
-When you look at the following architecture, the prediction occurs exactly as you might expect when I say, “Stack neural networks.”
+When you look at the following architecture, the prediction occurs exactly as you might expect when I say, "Stack neural networks."
 The output of the first lower network (layer_0 to layer_1) is the input to the second upper neural network (layer_1 to layer_2).
 The prediction for each of these networks is identical to what you saw before. walk/stop